 Some of us—and by that I mean me—have trouble in the forgiveness department.
 Oh, we’re pretty good about forgiving those who apologize to us.
-We can be gracious and charitable to folks who acknowledge their offense and want to make amends.
+We can be gracious and charitable—no problem.
 But as you know, most people who offend you don’t apologize.

 Because they’re jerks.